dme2/rackle/README.md

-a small static web blog generator
+A small static web blog generator written in Racket